SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/its_annotation.rst

 Finally, click the Save button to save this Annotation.

-Submitting Annotated Sequences to GenBank
+Submitting annotated sequences to GenBank
 -----------------------------------------

 Make sure to follow this manual annotation procedure for all of the ITS sequences you will be submitting to GenBank.